 LGBTQ Community Members' Views on Company Support

-In other words, corporate sponsors need to avoid rainbow washing by supporting the community only once a year with a float in a Pride parade.
+In other words, corporate sponsors need to avoid rainbow washing by consistently showing up to support the community in other ways.

 How Is Rainbow Washing Harmful?

 For the LGBTQ+ community, rainbow washing creates a false sense of support and is harmful to the community because it co-opts a symbol of pride and love and can just make it about a company’s image and bottom line, said Jennifer Chang, an HR knowledge advisor at the Society for Human Resource Management.